anitaliu123/gcp_oci_vm_start/README.md

 - In order to start this process again, select the 3 dotted menu and select the "start/select" button.
 You will then need to repeat the steps from 11.

 ### Delete
-15. Select the 3 dotted menu once again and click on "delete"
+15. Select the 3 dotted menu once again and click on "delete" and then "delete" again

 ![GCP create](images/gcp/delete.png)